vespa-engine/sample-apps/text-search/README.md

 This sample application contains the code for the text search tutorial.
 Please refer to the [text search tutorial](https://docs.vespa.ai/en/tutorials/text-search.html) for more information.

+See also [MS Marco Ranking](../msmarco-ranking) for ranking using state of the art retrieval and ranking methods.